OWASP/owasp-mastg/tests-beta/ios/MASVS-CODE/MASTG-TEST-0x87-2.md

 The test case fails any binary or library is not purely Swift but does not contain methods indicating stack canaries like `objc_autorelease` or `objc_retainAutorelease`.

-**Note:** Checking for the symbol `__stack_chk_fail` only indicates that stack smashing protection is enabled somewhere in the app.
-Whilst stack canaries are typically enabled or disabled for the whole binary, there can be corner cases, where only parts of the application are protected.
-E.g., when the app developer statically links a library with enables stack smashing protection, but disables it for the whole application.
+**Note:** Checking for the `__stack_chk_fail` symbol only indicates that stack smashing protection is enabled somewhere in the app.
+While stack canaries are typically enabled or disabled for the entire binary, there may be corner cases where only parts of the application are protected.
+For example, if the app developer statically links a library with stack smashing protection enabled, but disables it for the entire application.

-If you want to be sure specific security critical methods are protected sufficiently, you need to reverse engineer each, and check for stack smashing protection manually.
+If you want to be sure that specific security-critical methods are sufficiently protected, you need to reverse-engineer each of them and manually check for stack smashing protection.